Back to blog

 Bottom line: While both platforms can deliver performant websites, Webflow typically has an edge in raw performance due to its leaner static output.
 If absolute speed and low client-side processing are priorities, Webflow provides a stronger foundation.

 Framer delivers good performance for most use cases, especially for smaller sites, but may not match Webflow's optimization potential for larger, more complex projects.
+For a deeper analysis of how Webflow performs under real-world conditions, see our Webflow speed and performance breakdown.

 Webflow vs Framer design flexibility